AneuPy: An open source Python tool for creating simulation-ready geometries of abdominal aortic aneurysms: Software description

-\textbf{Automation and scripting interface:} \textbf{AneuPy} is designed to be fully scriptable, allowing users to automate geometry creation without manual intervention.
-The tool can be integrated into larger simulation workflows, making it a valuable asset for researchers and engineers working on patient-specific or idealized aneurysm modeling.
+\textbf{Automation and scripting interface:} \textbf{AneuPy} is scriptable, and one can automate geometry generation without any human intervention.
+The package is compatible in complex simulation pipelines and therefore is a valuable tool for researchers and engineers involved in patient-specific or idealized aneurysm modeling.